Cronos 2025 Whitepaper

 Security & Performance

-Instant finality: Transactions are confirmed immediately once they are included in a block.
+• Instant finality - Transactions are confirmed immediately once they are included in a block.

-Scalability: Tendermint can process more transactions per minute than the EVM, making it faster, cheaper and carbon-neutral to execute smart contracts.
+• Scalability - CometBFT can process more transactions per minute than the EVM, making it faster, cheaper and carbon-neutral to execute smart contracts.

-Security: BFT can tolerate up to 1/3 network node’s failure and includes detection of explicit malicious behaviour.
+• Security - BFT can tolerate up to 1/3 network node’s failure and includes detection of explicit malicious behaviour.

-A typical PoW consensus does not provide fast finality in the sense that blocks could be re-organised to a certain block height given a 51% attack.
+Instant finality A typical PoW consensus does not provide fast finality in the sense that blocks could be re-organised to a certain block height given a 51% attack.
 The probability of a transaction being revoked goes down as the number of confirmations goes up, so typically users need to wait at least 6 confirmations before their transaction is added to the blockchain.
 In Cronos instant finality refers to the fact that transactions are finalised once they have been included into a block.

-Because of the peg zones and hub design of the Cosmos network, it is possible to scale horizontally by adding a second, third, etc. Ethermint zone, increasing the TPS with each zone that is added.
+Because of the peg zones and hub design of the Cosmos network, it is possible to scale horizontally by adding a second, third, etc. zone, increasing the TPS with each zone that is added.

 Validators currently are invitation-only and are selected based on security and performance criteria, including background check, to ensure they are of highest standards.
 On the technical side, validators are expected to comply with a security checklist and follow best practices when running their nodes.